isomerpages/nlb-launch/_eoa-pages/Overview of ASEAN Countries/ASEAN Countries A Look at Technology and Innovation.md

 ---
-title: ASEAN Countries - A Look at Technology and Innovation
+title: ASEAN Countries A Look at Technology and Innovation
-permalink: /asean-countries/know/overview-of-asean-countries/asean-countries-a-look-at-technology-and-innovation/
+permalink: /eoa/overview-asean/asean-countries-a-look-at-technology-and-innovation/
 breadcrumb: ASEAN Countries - A Look at Technology and Innovation
+description: ""
 ---

 <img src="/images/asean-countries/Technology-and-innovation-in-ASEAN.jpg" alt="technology and innovation asean banner" style="width:800px;" />

 This is a selection of resources on technology and innovation in ASEAN countries available from the [NLB catalogue](http://catalogue.nlb.gov.sg/){:target="_blank"} or the Internet and is not meant to be an exhaustive list.